List of Ultraman Taiga characters: Ultraman Fuma

-Ultraman Fuma (ウルトラマンフーマ, Urutoraman Fūma) is the 5,000-year-old "Ruler of Wind" (風の覇者, Kaze no Hasha) from Planet O-50, the origin of Ultraman Orb, Ultraman Rosso and Ultraman Blu.
+Ultraman Fuma (ウルトラマンフーマ, Urutoraman Fūma) is the 5,000-year-old "Champion of Wind" (風の覇者, Kaze no Hasha) from Planet O-50, the origin of Ultraman Orb, Ultraman Rosso and Ultraman Blu.
 Prior to the series, Fuma was originally a human-like son of a climber who gave up halfway to the Warrior's Peak of Planet O-50.
 He was born on said planet as his father was incapable of returning to his home world out of embarrassment.
 While making his living as a street child, the boy received tutelage under an alien named Gerg and the two since then took various odd jobs in hopes of being recognized by O-50's Ring of Light.
 After being injured by the Interstellar Alliance due to being tricked into fighting his mentor, Fuma was brought to the Warrior's Peak and becomes an Ultraman in order to save his life.
 He had since remain as an Ultraman to honor Gerg.
 Fuma would meet Taiga and Titas when his home world was under attack by alien forces and together, the three defend the Warrior's Peak and form the Tri-Squad.

 After his seeming death from Tregear, Fuma's particles entered a jewelry which passed on to various users, with the recent owner being the Villain Guild itself.
 Volk stole it in hopes of selling it to support the impoverished alien children before Fuma escaped to fight Darebolic and rejoin the Tri-Squad.

 He has a rough personality, but also a strong sense of duty.
 Fuma utilizes speed and agility during combat, as well as firing energy shuriken.
 His finisher is Polar Star Light Wave Shuriken (極星光波手裏剣, Kyokusei Kōha Shuriken), which is said to be taught by his alien instructor Gerg even before his transition into an Ultra.

 Ultraman Fuma is voiced by Shōta Hayama (葉山 翔太, Hayama Shōta).